brandur/sorg/content/drafts/ruby-memory.md

 lifetime.
 Child processes should have no problem sharing that collection with their parent, but apparently they're not, or at least not doing it well.
-To get to the heart of the problem, we'll have to dig into how Ruby allocates memory.
+To get to the heart of the problem, we'll have to understand how Ruby allocates memory.

 ## Slabs and slots (#slabs-and-slots)